August 29, 2022

 The Butler Center will receive and review submissions and recommend candidates for selection to the Purdue Research Foundation.
 PRF will review the Butler Center’s recommendations and have sole decision-making authority with respect to the grant award(s) based on available revenue and the foundation’s assessment of those recommendations.

 Application packets are due by 5 p.m.
 Oct.
-11. Incomplete applications will not be considered for review.
-The application packet should be submitted online as a single PDF document.
+14. Incomplete applications will not be considered for review.
+The application packet should be submitted online as a single PDF file.

 Email firstname.lastname@example.org for more information.
-The grant awardees will be recognized at the Butler Center’s reception on Dec.
-7.
+The grant awardee(s) will be recognized at the Butler Center’s reception on Dec.
+6.